 Most of the deeds drafted by the Notaire must be signed in the physical presence of the Notaire.
 Generally speaking, many beneficiaries are unable to travel to France to do so, and this is not feasible for anyone at the moment.
 The beneficiaries would therefore be relying on a Power of Attorney document prepared by the Notaire and signed by them to authorise a third party (often an employee at the Notaire’s office) to sign the deeds on their behalf.
 The signature on the French Power of Attorney document needs to be witnessed, usually by a Notary Public but sometimes by a Solicitor.
 Powers of Attorney won’t be helpful if the Notaire doesn’t have the employees physically present in the office to act as attorneys.
 As mentioned above, Notaires are now allowed to accept electronic signatures on certain documents, assuming that they have the necessary secure systems in place to allow this to be possible.

 If the Notaire acting is still able to work at the moment then the administration of the estate could still proceed.
 It will however depend upon how easy it is to obtain the necessary estate information from third parties (confirmation of the balance in bank accounts from a bank, obtaining a valuation of the property etc).

 The postal service in France is currently reduced, generally to three postal deliveries a week.
 This may contribute to a delay in the process where it’s not sufficient for documents to simply be scanned and sent by email.

 In conclusion, many Notaires in France are continuing to work albeit with reduced staff levels and less presence in the office.
 Many public offices such as the town halls, planning departments and the land registry are also working at reduced levels of staff, and some are closed.
 It’s inevitable that delays will be seen in France but it is expected that it will return to “business as usual” once the security measures are lifted.

-Contact Sarah Bogard to find out how we can help you.
+Contact Florence Richards to find out how we can help you.